 5.)
 Cycle Your Diet

 Cycle your diet just like you cycle your workouts.
 Your body likes homeostasis, so if you eat the same thing every day for weeks, and months, and years, your body stops adapting, and therefore, stops losing weight.
+That’s why diets are dumb!
 So cycle your diet with an emphasis on carbs some days, high fats other days, and higher protein with limited carbs and fat on other days.
 Diet phasing is the hallmark of 131 Method.
-What I want you to take away is the fact that you should approach your diet just like your workouts!
+Approach your diet just like your workouts!
 Change leads to change.

 6.)
 Keep it Out